 FOREX-Euro sails to 4-1/2-month high on trade and growth prospects

 The euro hit a 4-1/2-month high on Monday as optimism over U.S.-China trade relations and the global growth outlook knocked demand for dollars.
-Thin end-of-year volumes exacerbated the broad weakness in the greenback, which has seen it dip for three straight sessions and on Friday suffer its biggest one-day fall since June.
+Thin end-of-year volumes exacerbated the broad weakness in the U.S. currency, which dipped for three straight sessions and on Friday suffered its biggest one-day fall since June.

-Investor sentiment, which has discouraged buying of the dollar as a safe haven, was boosted during Asian hours when China's central bank unveiled a measure to help lower borrowing costs and boost flagging economic growth.
-Investors also cheered a report forecasting that China's 2019 retail sales would be up 8%.
+Improving investor sentiment, which has discouraged buying of the dollar as a safe haven, was further boosted when China's central bank unveiled a measure to help lower borrowing costs and boost economic growth.
+Investors also cheered a report forecasting an 8% rise in China's 2019 retail sales.
 The euro climbed as high as $1.1211, its strongest level since Aug.
-13, in early Asian trading.
+13, before settling at $1.1192, up 0.2% on the day.

-Bleak European economic data had prompted hedge funds to bet on a weaker euro during 2019, but some signs that the euro zone economy has turned a corner have lifted the EU single currency in recent weeks.
-The dollar index, which measures the currency against a basket of rivals, weakened 0.1% to 96.821.
+Signs that the eurozone economy has turned a corner have lifted the EU single currency in recent weeks.
+The dollar index, which measures the currency against a basket of rivals, weakened 0.1% to 96.826.

-With Friday's loss, the index's gains for the year have shrunk to around 0.6%.
-The greenback was also on the backfoot against the Japanese yen, losing 0.3% to 109.17.

 "I expect less of both in 2020, for two reasons," he said, noting the expected end of the Sino-U.S. trade war, which should lead to broader economic recovery across the world.
 The second reason, Gittler said, was that inflation seemed to have bottomed out and "conceivably some countries could start thinking about hiking rates, which would encourage monetary policy divergence".